-Sarah Wroth is associate professor of music in ballet at the Indiana University Jacobs School of Music.
+Sarah Wroth is professor of music in ballet and chair of the Ballet Department at the Indiana University Jacobs School of Music.

 She began her ballet training at the Frederick School of Classical Ballet in Frederick, Maryland.
 After graduating from high school, she earned a Bachelor of Science in Ballet Performance with an Outside Field in Education from the Jacobs School of Music in 2003 and became a member of the corps de ballet of Boston Ballet Company under the artistic direction of Mikko Nissinen.

 Wroth began working part time for Boston Ballet School in 2004, further studying her craft through the teaching of other dancers.
 She began teaching for the Boston Ballet Adaptive Dance Program for Children with Downs Syndrome in 2005, and in 2009, she was awarded the E. Virginia Williams Inspiration Award for her unwavering dedication to ballet and the Boston Ballet Company.